OpenSOROS/OpenSOROS/README.md

 - social network analysis

-4. Graphic Design ( as evidenced by our current working logo)
+5. Graphic Design ( as evidenced by our current working logo)

-5. Databases, Search
+6. Web Development

 6. ?????